(Editor’s note: Some tweets in this story were removed as their accounts were suspended. – T.H.)

 You knew this ship would be sunk when the show came under intense criticism when the trailer was booed at Comic-Con and has a ridiculously unprepared presentation during the TCA Summer Press Tour.

-On Twitter, viewers had their a field day blasting the show – many describing it as “a ’90s retread”.
+On Twitter, viewers had a field day blasting the show – many describing it as “a ’90s retread”.
 Here’s a sampling of responses:

 #Inhumans is so terrible '90s tv, they even bring back the mismatched alt-rock which used to ruin action scenes.